 10 New Year’s resolutions for successful students

-With each New Year comes a new opportunity to start afresh, make positive changes, and become the best ‘you’ you can be.
+2020 was a tough year for many people, so it’s more important than ever to start afresh, make positive changes and become the best ‘you’ you can be.

 For students, it’s the perfect time to set goals that will help you achieve study success.
 They’ll also help make your academic year more productive, organised and fun!

 Need a bit of inspiration to get started?
 Here are our top 10 New Year’s resolutions for students:

 The global pandemic meant many trips away were put on hold in 2020.
 We’re still not entirely sure when we’ll be able take those trips in 2021, but that doesn’t mean you can’t enjoy the outdoors in your local area.

 If you’re living on a large university campus, there’s so much to do and see right on your doorstep – from the botanical gardens at the University of Exeter to the sculpture trail at the University of East Anglia.

 If you’re based in a city, there are usually many parks and beautiful city spots to explore (so long as you’re adhering to government guidelines!).

 With the world so uncertain, it’s easy to get trapped in your room away from the outside world.
 Before long, you’ve been studying in the same place for years without ever truly exploring it.
 You could be really missing out!

 When restrictions are loosened, travel just a little further afield and you might discover something really special – like the beautiful Alnwick Castle and Gardens, which are only an hour away from Newcastle University.